tinymce/beehive-flow/README.md

             (1.2.0-rc)
 ```

-The `main` and `release/x.y` branches can either be a "release candidate" state with a version like `x.y.z-rc`, or
+The `main` and `release/x.y` branches can either be in a "release candidate" state with a version like `x.y.z-rc`, or
 a "release ready" state with a version like `x.y.z-rc`.
 This affects what version is published from CI.

 `beehive-flow release` changes a branch from an rc version to a release version e.g. `1.2.3-rc` -> `1.2.3`.